kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

 Amazon is rapidly growing both in revenues and expenses, however operating margin is still minuscule.
 In 2017 Amazon's revenues (Total Net sales) were  $178bn.
 From that 60 % were from Noth America segment, 30% from the International segment and 10% from Amazon Web Services (AWS).

-If we look at operation income though, the story is different.
-Nearly all operation income is achieved thanks to AWS business (+$4bn).
+If we look at operating income though, the story is different.
+Nearly all operating income is achieved thanks to AWS business (+$4bn).
 Does it mean that the e-commerce part of Amazon doesn't earn a dime?
-Yes if you look at both North Americal and International segment together.
+Yes if you look at both North American and International business segment together.
 If you look at their financial statements closer, you will see that North America's segment earned +$3bn and international segment lost roughly the same amount (-$3bn).

 ## #4 Netflix
 Netflix grew its revenue in 2017 by 32%.
 Around third of this growth was achieved by an increase in average subscription price and the rest thanks to subscribers growth.